Dynamics of interacting bosons in a two-leg ring ladder with artificial magnetic flux and ac-driven modulations: Theoretical Model

 We begin by considering a two-leg ring ladder system pierced by an artificial magnetic flux, as schematically shown in Fig.~\ref{ringlattice}, where the bosonic atoms are initially prepared in the central sites $a$ and $b$, and the remaining lattice sites experience ac-driven local energy shifts.
 In the tight-binding limit, the system can thus be mathematically described by the Hamiltonian

-Here, $\hat{a}^{\dag}_{\ell}$ $(\hat{a}_{\ell})$ and $\hat{b}^{\dag}_{\ell}$ $(\hat{b}_{\ell})$ are the bosonic creation (annihilation) operators at site $\ell$ in each ring, and $U$ characterizes the onsite pairwise interactions.
-The time-dependent modulation $M(t)=\mu+M\cos(\omega t)$ represents the local energy shift applied to sites $\ell\geq 1$, where $\mu$ is a constant value and $M\cos(\omega t)$ is a cosinoidally oscillating component with $M$ being the drive strength and $\omega$ being the drive frequency, which can be specifically implemented in an experiment by using a spatial optical modulator \cite{mcgloin,molina}.
+Here, $\hat{a}^{\dag}_{\ell}$ $(\hat{a}_{\ell})$ and $\hat{b}^{\dag}_{\ell}$ $(\hat{b}_{\ell})$ are the bosonic creation (annihilation) operators at site $\ell$ in each ring, and $U$ characterizes the on-site pairwise interaction.
+The time-dependent modulation $F(t)=\mu+M\cos(\omega t)$ represents the local energy shift applied to sites $\ell\geq 1$, where $\mu$ is a constant term and $M\cos(\omega t)$ is a cosinoidally oscillating component with $M$ being the drive strength and $\omega$ being the drive frequency, which can be specifically implemented in an experiment by using a spatial optical modulator \cite{mcgloin,molina}.
 The intra-ring hoppings between nearest-neighboring sites are quantified by complex amplitudes $J_{\nu}e^{\pm i\theta}$, with $\nu=\{a,b\}$ and $\theta$ being the Peierls phase resulting from the artificial magnetic field, and the inter-ring coupling strength is denoted by $J_{c}$.

 In the mean-field approximation, the field operators can be reasonably replaced by their expectation values $\nu_{\ell}=\langle\hat{\nu}_{\ell}\rangle\equiv\varphi_{\nu,\ell}$, where physically $|\varphi_{\nu,\ell}|^2$ corresponds to the number of particles on site $\ell$ of ring $\nu$.
 Accordingly, the Heisenberg equations of motion are straightforward ($\hbar=1$ throughout this paper)